plone/guillotina/docs/source/training/extending/utilities.md

 task.
 In our case, it is creating a queue and waiting to process messages in the queue.

-For us, we will send messages to registered websockets.
+In this case, we will send messages to registered websockets.

-Make sure, like all other configured moduels, to ensure this file is scanned by the packages `__init__.py` file.
+Make sure, like all other configured modules, to ensure this file is scanned by the packages `__init__.py` file.

 ## Sending messages

-We'll need to add another event subscriber to the `subscribers.py` file in order for the utility to know to send out new messages to registered web serveices.
-So your `utility.py` file will now look like:
+We'll need to add another event subscriber to the `subscribers.py` file in order for the utility to know to send out new messages to registered web services.So your `subscribers.py` file will now look like:

 ```
 from guillotina import configure